rocord01/AudioVisualizer/README.md

 ## Update Changelist
 <pre>
-v1.1 (CURRENT): Added fullscreen button v1.0: Uploaded to GitHub
+v1.2 (CURRENT): Fixed some issues with the buttons being too large on some devices v1.1: Added fullscreen button v1.0: Uploaded to GitHub
 </pre>